 Bachelor’s degrees: Bachelor’s degrees are common for entry-level positions in analytical fields, according to the BLS.
 Getting your bachelor's degree in a quantitative field like economics, finance, computer science, data science, statistics, information management, or a similar field can prepare you for business analysis jobs.

 Master’s degrees and MBAs: Some employers might prefer candidates with a master’s degree in a relevant subject.
 You may also consider getting a Master of Business Administration (MBA); several programs offer specializations in business analytics.
 Getting your master's degree in business analytics or business administration could help advance your skills and knowledge, and give you a competitive advantage in the job search arena.

 Internships and entry-level positions in accounting, finance, or business settings can build your experience before you advance to a higher-level position.
 In your job search, look for titles like junior business analyst or entry-level business analyst.
 If you’re still in school, making an appointment with a career counselor can help you understand what opportunities are out there.

-If a career in business analysis sounds interesting, start by exploring the ways you can bolster your skill set.
+If a career in business analysis sounds interesting, start by exploring how you can bolster your skill set.
 Courses in business analytics or business systems can give you a broad introduction to the profession.
-Otherwise, sharpen your expertise in data through the Google Data Analytics Professional Certificate program.